officelearn/azure-docs.sv-se/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 ---
-title: 'Självstudie: krav för tillgänglighets grupp'
+title: 'Tutorial: Prerequisites for availability group'
-description: Den här självstudien visar hur du konfigurerar förutsättningarna för att skapa en SQL Server Always on-tillgänglighetsgrupper på virtuella Azure-datorer.
+description: This tutorial shows how to configure the prerequisites for creating a SQL Server Always On availability group on Azure VMs.
 services: virtual-machines
 documentationCenter: na
 author: MikeRayMSFT